 You will need to inform Sift which users or content have been identified as fraudulent or abusive by applying Decisions.
 Decisions can be applied manually via the Sift Console or programmatically through the Decisions API.
 Decisions applied via the Sift console can be connected to your backend via webhooks.

-Content Abuse Decisions can be applied to the user, the specific content (post, listing, message, etc.), or both.
+Content Integrity Decisions can be applied to the user, the specific content (post, listing, message, etc.), or both.
 The Decision applied should map to the business action being taken.
 Decisions can be created using your Sift Console.

 |User is banned permanently|